ywatanabe1989/ELMO/elisp/_sea/FEEDBACK.md

 **Suggestions:**

-- **Use Namespaces Consistently**: Since you're using the `ninja-` prefix, ensure all custom variables and functions consistently use this prefix to avoid name collisions.
+- **Use Namespaces Consistently**: Since you're using the `elmo-` prefix, ensure all custom variables and functions consistently use this prefix to avoid name collisions.

-- **Sensitive Data Handling**: API keys and tokens (e.g., `ninja-anthropic-key`) are retrieved via `getenv`.
+- **Sensitive Data Handling**: API keys and tokens (e.g., `elmo-anthropic-key`) are retrieved via `getenv`.
 Ensure that these environment variables are securely set and consider implementing a secure method for handling sensitive data, possibly integrating with Emacs's `auth-source` for encrypted storage.

 - **Grouping Variables**: Consider grouping related variables into defgroups to improve customization interfaces and readability.

-#### **2. Main Module (`ninja.el`)**
+#### **2. Main Module (`elmo.el`)**

 **Observations:**